Avargalum Ivargalum: Plot

-The film begins with Vallal (Vimal Natarajan) and Vennila (Supraja) eloping from their remote village and they take the train.
-In the train, they meet Bharathi (Sathish) and Shwetha (Aishwarya Rajesh) but the young lovers soon leave them.
-The next day, in Nagercoil, Vallal and Vennila who have no money struggle to survive.
-That night, Bharathi and Shwetha find the young lovers in a bus station and take the young lovers with them.
-In their home, the two couples tell each other the reason why they had to elope.
+The film begins with Vallal (Vimal Natarajan) and Vennila (Supraja) eloping from their remote village and going on a train.
+There, they meet Bharathi (Sathish) and Shwetha (Aishwarya Rajesh), but the young lovers soon leave them.
+The next day, in Nagercoil, Vallal and Vennila, who have no money, struggle to survive.
+That night, Bharathi and Shwetha find the young lovers at a bus station and take them with them.
+At home, the two couples tell each other why they had to elope.

 In a remote village, Vennila was from a rich and upper-caste family.
 She was pampered by her father Mahadevan (Manikka Vinayagam) and her two brothers.
-Whereas Vallal was from a poor and lower-caste family and his father Chinnasamy (G. M. Kumar) was a cobbler.
-Vallal had completed a degree in leather technology in Chennai and was chosen by his college to go to Singapore to pursue his studies but before, Vallal returned to his village.
+Vallal was from a poor and lower-caste family, and his father Chinnasamy (G. M. Kumar) was a cobbler.
+Vallal had completed a degree in leather technology in Chennai and was selected by his college to pursue his studies in Singapore.
 Vennila's family helped Vallal financially to go abroad.
-Thereafter, Vallal and Vennila fell in love with each other and had to elope.
+Thereafter, Vallal and Vennila fell in love and had to elope.

 Similarly, Swetha was the daughter of a rich businessman (Boys Rajan) and was neglected by him.
 Swetha then found comfort in their car driver Bharathi (Sathish), an orphan who grew up in an orphanage.
-The two finally fell in love with each other and decided to elope.
+The two finally fell in love and decided to elope.

 The four friends decide to be independent, so they first look for a job.
 Vallal and Bharathi find employment in a catering service run by a kind-hearted man (Charle).
-One day, Vennila's brothers find the couple and they have to escape once again.
-At the temple, the two couples decide to get married and Vennila's brothers track them down.
-During the escape, the four meet with an accident.
-Vallal and Swetha survive while Bharathi and Vennila die in the hospital from injuries.
+One day, Vennila's brothers find the couple, and they have to escape once again.
+At the temple, the two couples decide to get married, and Vennila's brothers track them down.
+During the escape, the four get into an accident.
+Vallal and Swetha survive, while Bharathi and Vennila die in the hospital from injuries.
 Vallal and Swetha are distraught after losing their lovers.
 Despite being depressed, Vallal finds a job to take care of a mournful Swetha.
-Swetha's father eventually finds her and decides to take her home but Swetha chooses to stay with Vallal.
+Swetha's father eventually finds her and decides to take her home, but Swetha chooses to stay with Vallal.
 Vallal and Swetha, being good friends, decide to support and take care of each other.